 14 Characteristics of cult leaders

-The word ‘cult’ comes from the Latin cultus, meaning care; cultivation; culture; worship.
-A cult has a culture of its own.
-Cults have a cult leader, usually a male, and cult followers.
+The word ‘cult’ comes from the Latin cultus, meaning care, cultivation, culture, or worship.
+A cult has a culture of its own, with a cult leader, usually a male, and followers.

-A cult leader and his followers are bound together by shared beliefs, practices, and rituals that are considered deviant by the mainstream belief systems of a society.
+A cult leader and his followers are bound together by shared beliefs, practices, and rituals that are considered deviant by a society’s mainstream belief systems.

 We see the leader-follower dynamic everywhere in society, from political systems to business organizations.
 What separates a cult from other groups with leaders and followers?